 In sending His beloved Son.

-From energetic processional to quiet candlelit conclusion, Wintersong 2019 promises to be a concert that will help you begin you Christmas season with joy!
-The chorale will be joined by organist Dan Mattix and a chamber orchestra.
-And as always, we’ll invite you to join us in singing some of the carols of Christmas!
-All of that, and of course, the chorale's Ensemble directed by Mac Willaert.
-I hope you’ll mark your calendar now and watch our website for ticket availability.
-We’d love to see you there!
+From energetic processional to quiet candlelit conclusion, Wintersong 2019 promises to be a concert that will help you begin your Christmas season with joy!
+The Chorale will be joined by organist Dan Mattix and a chamber orchestra.
+And as always, we'll invite you to join us in singing some of the carols of Christmas!
+All of that, and of course, the Chorale's Ensemble directed by Mac Willaert.
+I hope you'll mark your calendar now and watch our website for ticket availability.
+We'd love to see you there!